Skilvingr/rust-mutringbuf/README.md

 This iterator mutates elements in place, bearing an accumulator that can be used to keep track of modifications made over previous elements.

-accumulator element must be initialised during this phase.
+Accumulator must be initialised during this phase.

 ```rust
 use mutringbuf::LocalHeapRB;